Jeremy’s life is changing. It leaves him with a question: Are all of these changes good?

 When Jeremy was thirteen his grandma died in her sleep.
 The coroner said it was her heart that stopped.
 Jeremy thought that was a stupid reason; everybody dies because their heart stops.
 He wanted to know what was wrong with her heart, but he never found out.

 Things changed for him when his mother had the responsibility of actually being his mother.
 She didn’t know how to be a mother, and she didn’t seem interested.
 Her life wasn’t focused on Jeremy and their home.
-Her life was focused on her job.
+Her life was focused on her job, wherever she was working at the time.

 Looking at the picture made Jeremy feel sad.
 Why couldn’t his mother be like his friends’ mothers?
 He couldn’t understand it.